 Obtaining gorilla permits directly through Uganda Wildlife Authority

-In order to obtain a gorilla permit in Uganda, first and foremost you have to contact Uganda Wildlife Authority’s reservation office by emailing them to inquire more on availability of dates you prefer to go for mountain gorilla tracking.
-This is mostly used by travellers on self drive tours and Africa overlanders (driving a car through Africa).
+In order to obtain a gorilla permit in Uganda, first and foremost you have to contact Uganda Wildlife Authority’s reservation office by emailing them to inquire more about the availability of dates you prefer to go for mountain gorilla tracking.
+This is mostly used by travelers on self-drive tours and Africa overlanders (driving a car through Africa).
 Considering that Bwindi and Mgahinga National Park are accessible for about 8 to 10 hours while driving in a strong 4×4 car, highly recommended.

-Other guests just walk direct to Uganda Wildlife Authority headquarters in Kampala and pay for their permits direct to UWA office, have their permits printed and proceed with their trip to Bwindi Impenetrable Forest or Mgahinga National park.
-However, this is quiet risky because the demand for gorilla permits is high throughout the year.
-Therefore, to avoid disappointment and last minute rash, you are advised to book in advance.
+Other guests just walk direct to Uganda Wildlife Authority headquarters in Kampala and pay for their permits direct to the UWA office, have their permits printed, and proceed with their trip to Bwindi Impenetrable Forest or Mgahinga National park.
+However, this is quite risky because the demand for gorilla permits is high throughout the year.
+Therefore, to avoid disappointment and last-minute rash, you are advised to book in advance.

 Through a tour operator

-80 percent of the gorilla trekking permits are given to Uganda tour operators that are registered with Uganda Association of Tour Operators (AUTO).
-The procedure of booking a gorilla permit is the same but the only different is that booking through the local operator or agent, things tend to be faster and more convenient compared to booking direct through Uganda Wildlife Authority.
+80 percent of the gorilla trekking permits are given to Uganda tour operators that are registered with the Uganda Association of Tour Operators (AUTO).
+The procedure of booking a gorilla permit is the same but the only difference is that booking through the local operator or agent, things tend to be faster and more convenient compared to booking directly through Uganda Wildlife Authority.

-Booking through the local agent requires you to contact a local tour operator in Uganda to let them know the dates you would like to travel for this lifetime adventure, whether on escorted or self drive tour.
-If you are on self drive tour, your car rental agency will book for you permits at a small surcharge, and others do not charge extra fee for gorilla permit bookings.
+Booking through the local agent requires you to contact a local tour operator in Uganda to let them know the dates you would like to travel for this lifetime adventure, whether on an escorted or self-drive tours.
+If you are on a self-drive tour, your car rental agency will book for you permits at a small surcharge, and others do not charge extra fees for gorilla permit bookings.
 You receive the permits together with the rental car.